Hearts of Palm Salad

 Instructions

-- In a small bowl or container combine the olive oil, mayonnaise, lemon juice, mustard, and salt and pepper.
+- In a small bowl or container, combine the olive oil, mayonnaise, lemon juice, mustard, salt, and pepper.

 Notes